oVirt/ovirt-site/source/feature/networkmaintab.html.md

 **Queries for the sub tabs**

-1. Clusters - returns all the clusters the networks is attached to (VDSGroup + cluster_network)
+1. Clusters - returns all the clusters in the dc, if the network is not attached to the cluster cluster_network will be null (VDSGroup + cluster_network)
 2. Hosts
     -   returns all the hosts belong to the same dc as the network.
 (VDS)
     -   returns all the hosts the network is attached to one of their nics.
 (VDS + vds_interface_view similar to GetVdsInterfacesByVdsId)